 Greenfield project starts from scratch.
-The site is not developed and required infrastructure for the project is normally not present.
+The site is not developed and the required infrastructure for the project is normally not present.
 So a greenfield project starts afresh from scratch.
-For oil and gas, completely new projects on undeveloped places, like a new refinery construction, setting up of a chemical or petrochemical plant, etc. falls under greenfield project.
+For oil and gas, completely new projects in undeveloped places, like a new refinery construction, setting up of a chemical or petrochemical plant, etc. falls under greenfield project.

-Examples of Brownfield and Greenfield Project Concept
+Examples of Brownfield and Greenfield Project Concepts

 The above concept can be clearly understood from the following examples:

 - For the Software industry, updating an existing application to add some new capabilities can be considered a brownfield.
 But creating a completely new application is considered greenfield.

 - For the Real estate sector, constructing a new tower in an already developed society complex is considered a brownfield whereas constructing a completely new society complex is a greenfield project.

 - For a chemical plant, modification of the plant to increase productivity is considered a brownfield whereas constructing a new chemical plant is a greenfield project.